On this page 6

 - Inspections scheduled based on availability and project scope

-Typical inspection sequence: Required inspections at various construction milestones: foundation/footings, framing, plumbing rough-in, electrical rough-in, fire protection systems, insulation/energy, and final building inspection.
+Typical sequence: Required inspections at various construction milestones: foundation/footings, framing, plumbing rough-in, electrical rough-in, fire protection systems, insulation/energy, and final building inspection.
 Exact sequence depends on project scope.

 Remote inspections not standard practice; in-person inspections required.